ilijagjorgjiev/SSD_FacadeParsing/README.md

 ## Install
-To install the `facade_project` library and use it within your python environment:
+To install the `ssd_project` library and use it within your python environment:
 ```
-pip install -e .
+pip install ssd-project==1.0
 ```
-where `.` is the root directory of this git repository, containing the installer (`setup.py` file).

 ## Examples on how to use